vdesabou/kafka-docker-playground/other/http-proxy-schema-registry/README.md

-# How to use kafka-avro-console-producer and kafka-avro-console-consumer when Schema Registry is behind a proxy
+# How to use Kafka clients when Schema Registry is behind a proxy

 ## Objective

-Quickly test how to use kafka-avro-console-producer and kafka-avro-console-consumer when Schema Registry is behind a proxy.
+Quickly test how to use Kafka clients when Schema Registry is behind a proxy.

 ## How to run